petervdpas/Formidable/README.md

 ## ⚠️ Pre-release

-> Deze versie van Formidable is een **pre-release** bedoeld voor testen en feedback.
+> This version of Formidable is a pre-release for testing and feedback.
-> Mogelijk ontbreken er nog functies of treden bugs op.
-Gebruik op eigen risico.
+> There may be missing features or bugs.
+Use at your own risk.
-> Zie de [release notes](https://github.com/petervdpas/Formidable/releases/tag/v1.4.0-pre) voor details.
+> See the [release notes](https://github.com/petervdpas/Formidable/releases/tag/v1.4.0-pre) for details.

 **Latest Windows Installer**:
 👉 [Formidable Setup.exe (Pre-release)](https://github.com/petervdpas/Formidable/releases/download/v1.4.0-pre/Formidable.Setup.exe)